Kelly Clarkson Is Sassy & Chic In Leather For ‘Havana’ Cover

-Kelly Clarkson is both sassy and chic in a leather skirt for a cover of Camilla Cabello’s hit tune “Havana” during the most recent installment of a popular segment from The Kelly Clarkson Show titled “Kellyoke.”
+Kelly Clarkson was both sassy and chic in a leather skirt for a cover of Camilla Cabello’s hit tune “Havana” during the most recent installment of a popular segment from The Kelly Clarkson Show titled “Kellyoke.”

 Kelly looked fabulous in a clip shared with Instagram by the show.